 15: The Law Sniffs Around

 That’s how it goes for five weeks.
 We win every game.
 No more blowouts, though.
-Seems like everybody wised up after the Joomits, and no one had ever done what Kissy did in the final few moments of the Bulldogs game – which makes it all the more surprising when she does it again three games later.
+Seems like everybody wised up after the Joomits, and no one had ever done what Kissy did in the final few moments of the Bulldogs game, which makes it all the more surprising when she does it again three games later.
 It’s nice to be winning.
 But the entire time I’m nervous.
 I know that there’s a part of the universe that doesn’t like me.
 There’s a tiny spiteful bit of it, and there are consequences for me for winning.
 I just know it.

 That consequence comes for me one evening as I’m standing on the observation deck of the Hercules, watching the stars and minding my own business.
 I hear the heavy footfalls of a person trying very hard not to sneak up on someone.
 I look over my shoulder and see a middle-aged man in a sharp suit.
 He comes up to the rail and joins me in star contemplation.